cliffordx/School-of-Hard-Knocks-Synthesis/README.md

 At the time of this project, the compendium was derived from **706 videos** available on the official YouTube channel.

-> NOTE: I have no plans to add other than those existing at the time this project is undertaken.
+> NOTE: I have no plans to add other than those existing at the time this project was undertaken.

 ![School of Hard Knocks Mindmap](assets/mindmap.png) You may find the following filenames inside this repository along with their OPML counterparts: